 In Spring 2020, Brighton had over 200 new chargers installed in lamp posts across the city.
-This huge increase in charging infrastructure is helping to pave the way for more people to own electric vehicles in the city.
-Anyone can use the lamp post chargers, which are straightforward to use, although some are in locations which are more suited to residents than visitors.
+This huge increase in charging infrastructure is helping to pave the way for more people to ditch their petrol or diesel engines and switch to an electric vehicle.
+Anyone can use the lamp post chargers, which are straightforward to use, although some are in locations more suited to residents than visitors.

 Find a suitable location

 First, find a lamp post charger.
 You can do this using our map of charging locations in Brighton, note the parking zone.
-Most chargers are either:
+Most charge points are either:

 - Paid and residents.
 This means visitors can pay to park in the spaces for a set time, or residents with permits at any time.

 Almost all on-street locations are available to park in overnight for free between 8pm-9am, but always check parking conditions on arrival.

 Most lamp post chargers do not have reserved bays, meaning that they could be parked in by other non-electric vehicles, which you won't know until you arrive at the location.
 However, some locations do have reserved bays and our map will show thos.